JuliaMolSim/Molly.jl/docs/src/documentation.md

 `vec_ij` is the vector between the closest images of atoms `i` and `j` accounting for the periodic boundary conditions.
 Atom properties can be accessed, e.g. `atom_i.σ`.
 Typically the force function is where most computation time is spent during the simulation, so consider optimising this function if you want high performance.
+One nice feature of Molly is that this function will work on both the CPU and the GPU.

 An optional final argument `special` is a `Bool` determining whether the atom pair interaction should be treated as special.
 This is specified during neighbor finder construction.